 Initial surveys displayed that revenues of forests were unknown, or if known they were not publicized.
 Furthermore, the experts propagated that even 'primitive' measures of protection could not be applied and thus the forests were haphazardly ruined by local people.
 The surveys was launched by carrying out inquiries among peasants, who were living nearby forests.
 However, scattered settlements caused physical obstacles and peasants were distrustful of the questions of experts and hid information from them.
 Thus, the commissions immediately changed their prearranged routes and run into remote spots of forests.
-However, scattered settlements caused physical obstacles and peasants were distrustful of the questions of experts and hid information from them.
-Thus, the commissions immediately changed their prearranged routes and run into remote spots of forests.
-However, scattered settlements caused physical obstacles and peasants were distrustful of the questions of experts and hid information from them.
-Thus, the commissions immediately changed their prearranged routes and run into remote spots of forests.
-However, scattered settlements caused physical obstacles and peasants were distrustful of the questions of experts and hid information from them.
-Thus, the commissions immediately changed their prearranged routes and run into remote spots of forests.
-However, scattered settlements caused physical obstacles are appeared to the graduate of the forest school was going to be sent in order to make a scientific and technical survey and control the miri forests belonging to the Shipyard -in order to prevent the destruction of forests of Midilli and to protect them in accordance with the Forest
+Bricogne claims that the local authorities were unaware of forest assets within their regions and information taken from them had no quantitative or qualitative value.
+But, this judgment was partly wrong.
+For example, when the Ministry of Trade and Finances asked the governor of Midilli that a forest engineer (one of the new graduate of the forest school) was going to be sent in order to make a scientific and technical survey and control the miri forests belonging to the Shipyard -in order to prevent the destruction of forests of Midilli and to protect them in accordance with the Forest

-444 Cuinet, La turquie d'asie, vol. V, p.
+&lt;sup>444 Cuinet, La turquie d'asie, vol. V, p.
 285.

-445 Bricogne, Ormancılık Heyeti, pp. 6-7.
+&lt;sup>445 Bricogne, Ormancılık Heyeti, pp. 6-7.

 Bill- within one and a half month, and to execute provisionary measures, the governor gave some valuable information on the forest utilization in the island.
 The governor, in fact, was inquired about the condition of pine forests on the island.
 He replied that though these forests belonged to the Shipyard, the peasants grabbed many sections and turned them to olive groves and fields.
 The governor also reported that the islanders haphazardly cut and sold trees and produced tar without a serious control.
 Also shepherds burned forests to convert them to meadows for their animal herds.
 Beside these, it was reported that there were also a lot of fires ignited by the local people.
-447

 Within this short period, Bricogne avows that they could be able to substantiate the distribution of forests lands by sketching and mapping.
 This documentation, he claims, revealed that there were still extensive forest wealth in terms of area and yield.
 These commissions analyzed the state of the forests to determine the extent of administrative reforms.
 The early observations from these surveys varied from region to region.
 The experts claimed that there were extensive felling in all forests, for which they advised the government to employ special guards and gendarmerie.
 Further, they emphasized the necessity of a well-defined state ownership because of unclear boundaries.
 In fact, before the enactment of the Forest Regulation, the government had already proclaimed that forests belonged to the state.
 Thus, the surveys of these commissions, their written accounts, maps or sketches are useful to take a snapshot of the anatomy of forests in the Empire.
 Unfortunately, the French teams of experts surveyed only the forests belonging to the state.
 The details that they provided would but help to understand the conditions, the types of use, and the acreages of forest in the Ottoman Empire.
 The survey reports also provided very valuable information on the natural vegetation and the destination of the forest products to consumption and commercial centers.
-448

-447 BOA, A. MKT.
+&lt;sup>447 BOA, A. MKT.
 MVL.
 132/26 (10 Ra 1278/15 September 1861).